philbooth/complexity-report/README.md

 #### Output formats

+Currently there are three output formats supported:
+`plain`,
+`json`
+and `xml`.
-These are loaded with `require` from the `src/formats` subdirectory.
-Adding new formats is easy,
+These are loaded with `require` from the `src/formats` subdirectory. and adding new formats is really easy.
-each module must export a function `format` that takes a report object as its only argument and returns a string representation of the report.
+Each module must export a function `format` that takes a report object as its only argument and returns a string representation of the report.
 See `src/formats/plain.js` for an example format.